 Anatolian Shepherd Dog Info & Anatolian Shepherd Dog Breeders

-Anatolian Shepherd Dog is the Western breed name for the indigenous livestock guardian dogs from the historical region of Anatolia, in modern Turkey.
-'Anatolian' is a non-anachronous reference, used by International Kennel Clubs (FCI, ANKC, AKC) to identify the collective Çoban Köpegi of Turkey, and to reflect their development as a landrace shepherd's guard dog, utilised since antiquity.
+the Anatolian Shepherd Dog (now known as the Kengal Shepherd Dog) is the Western breed name for the indigenous livestock guardian dogs from the historical region of Anatolia, in modern Turkey.
+'Anatolian' was a non-anachronous reference, used by International Kennel Clubs (FCI, ANKC, AKC) to identify the collective Çoban Köpegi of Turkey, and to reflect their development as a landrace shepherd's guard dog, utilised since antiquity.
 A wide range of different types of large, strong dogs are used by the Turkish shepherds to protect their flocks.

 These dogs have always been known as Çoban Köpegi - Shepherd Dog.
 The earliest pictorial evidence of Çoban Köpegi in Turkish culture, is depicted by Court Painter Levni, and can be seen in Topkakyi Palace Museum: a grey shepherd's dog with cropped ears and wearing traditional collar, marches with the shepherds before Sultan Ahmed III in 1720, in grande Ottoman Court ceremony for the Sultan's heirs to the throne.